dlcs/protagonist/docs/rfcs/012-auth-service.md

 An alternative implementation would be to have the above relationship reversed, with AuthService being the entry point and it calling out to Orchestrator, or API, to get a list of roles for an image.
 This keeps the Auth responsibilities purely in the AuthService _but_ we lose the ability to shortcut responses as we would always need to get a list of roles.
 Image:Role could be cached but Orchestrator first keeps this cleaner.

 `"substitution"` will not be supported at this point.
+When introduced in the future the Orchestrator would manage substitutions - which asset is used in place of another asset.
+These details can be appended to the `AuthProbeResult2` returned from the AuthService.

 ### [Logout Service](https://iiif.io/api/auth/2.0/#logout-service)